RdsBelga/RdsBelga/README.md

 ## 👋 Introduction
 Hello!
 I'm a Computer Science and Mathematics student at Sorbonne University .
-With a passion for chess and astronomy, I aim to merge my interests to develop innovative and relevant projects in these fields.

 ## 🌌 Passions
 - **Chess**